khari998/ImHungry/README.md

 # im_hungry

-ImHungry is an iOS and Android application that allows you to keep track of your finances.
+ImHungry is an iOS and Android application that allows you to keep browse and sort your favorite foods.
 It is written in Dart using the Flutter framework.

 ## Getting Started